 Active Compound means a small molecule that explicitly inhibits, stimulates, or otherwise alters the production or activity of a Target.

 Inactive Compound means any Compound, whether or not covered under claims of a Collaboration Patent, which does not meet the level of activity specified in the definition of Active Compound.
-So for practical drug purposes, we want active compounds.

 import seaborn as sns